 The material featured on this site is subject to copyright protection unless otherwise indicated.
 The copyright protected material may be reproduced free of charge in any format or medium provided it is reproduced accurately and not used in a misleading context.
 Where any of the copyright items on this site are being republished or copied to others, the source of the material must be identified and the copyright status acknowledged.
 The permission to reproduce protected material does not extend to any material on this site, which is identified as being the copyright of a third party.
 Authorisation to reproduce such material must be obtained from the copyright holders concerned.

 We have tried to ensure that all information provided through this website is correct at the time it was included.
 We apologise for any errors.
 We therefore do not guarantee the accuracy of these pages and any visitor using information contained in them does so entirely at their own risk.

-Please note that whilst we hope you'll find any links we provide useful, We cannot be responsible for the content of external websites.
+Please note that whilst we hope you'll find any links we provide useful, we cannot be held responsible for the content of external websites.